Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ## Project Overview :page_facing_up:

 ### Overview
-MintStudio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community.
+MintBase Studio - One-Stop Solution for Creators to curate, engage, and monetize their NFTs and their community.
 Powered by Metasky, Mintbase Studio enables creators, brands, and projects to activate their community via gamification and utility-focused NFTs.
 Studio provides a seamless, easy dashboard-type management system to help creators during the pre-mint and the post-mint activations for their community with a focus on 3 core pillars - Curation, Engagement, and Monetization

 #### Curate
 * Recognize and curate your community across online social channels such as Twitter (X), Instagram, Whatsapp, and Discord